Quality labels

 The GOTS label is recognized as the global standard for sustainable processing of garments and textiles made with fibers from organic farming such as organic cotton or organic wool.
 At least 70% of fibers from organic farming must be used in a GOTS-certified product.

-Although this is a great step, the use of organic fibers alone is not enough.
-To make items truly sustainable, GOTS has strict standards for the entire processing chain and includes a broad catalogue of strict criteria to ensure that consumers, producers, and the environment are safe.
+Although this is a big step, using organic fibers alone is not enough.
+To make items truly sustainable, GOTS has strict standards for the entire processing chain and includes a broad catalog of strict criteria to ensure that consumers, producers, and the environment are protected.

-GOTS prohibits the use of types of chemicals commonly used in textile processing that can cause cancer, birth defects, and other serious illnesses.
+GOTS prohibits the use of types of chemicals commonly used in textile processing that can cause cancer, birth defects, and other serious diseases.
 Only low-impact chemicals are allowed to protect consumer health.

-GOTS also includes strict restrictions on wastewater treatment and requires targets and procedures to reduce water and energy consumption.
-Furthermore, social criteria based on the key standards of the International Labour Organization must be met.
+GOTS also includes strict restrictions on wastewater treatment and requires target goals and procedures to reduce water and energy consumption.
+Additionally, social criteria based on the key standards of the International Labour Organization must be met.
 These include safe working conditions, no discrimination, and no child labor.

 It is not only GOTS that sets the standard; regular inspections are also carried out by independent third-party certifiers throughout the textile supply chain.
 Every step of processing, manufacturing, and wholesale must be independently certified.
-As a result, with GOTS, customers can be sure that their garments are produced sustainably and under decent working conditions.
+As a result, with GOTS, customers can be confident that their clothing is produced sustainably and under decent working conditions.

 A public database lists all certified operators.
 Do not rely on personal claims; always look for the GOTS logo and license number.
-The Global Organic Textile Standard is an independent approval label widely recognized in major sales markets worldwide.
+The Global Organic Textile Standard is a widely recognized independent approval label in major sales markets worldwide.
 In some countries, the organic claim on textiles is government-protected.
-Textiles certified with the GOTS logo may be claimed as organic.
+Textiles certified with the GOTS logo can be claimed as organic.

-In other parts of the world, if a product claims to be organic, it may be that only the farm fiber is organic.
+In other parts of the world, if a product claims to be organic, it may only be the farm fiber that is organic.

 Our certificate number for our GOTS fabrics is 1010800.